tarunsurapaneni412/Real-Estate-Data-Analysis/README.md

 Libraries used: urllib,BeautifulSoup,Numpy,Pandas,re,matplotlib.

 The BAREDA.ipynb consits of the coding part of extracting cleaning and then loading the final data into a excel sheet(csv format)

+The BAREDV.ipynb consits of the coding part for visualization of data and the respected graphs plotted.